Blade of Disaster

 Blade of Disaster popularity

 How popular is Blade of Disaster?
-It is a seldom seen spell in the game, but is often chosen over other options when available.
-This spell could be a valuable addition for spellbooks.
+It is a seldom seen spell in the game, and is chosen less than other options when available.
+This spell may fill a specific niche for a spellbook.

-- Top 50% picked level 9 Wizard spell
+- Bottom 50% picked level 9 Wizard spell

 - Bottom 50% picked level 9 Sorcerer spell